The Best Cabinet Paint on a Budget

 Traditional Oil-Based Cabinet Paints

 Cabinet paints have come a long way in recent years.
-Initially, cabinets were painted with old-school oil-based paints.
+Initially, the only kind of paint for cabinets was oil-based paints.
 They were durable and hardened quickly but this would also sometimes lead to cracking or even chipping.
-They settled well making for a really smooth surface, but they had a really slow dry time, and the VOC levels were really high.
+They settled well making for a really smooth surface, but they had a really slow dry time.
+Also, they had a strong smell since VOC levels were really high.
 Also, some white oil-based paints are prone to yellowing over time – which is less than ideal for white cabinets.
-Oil paints are still used today but are less common.
+Oil or enamel paints are still used today but are less common.

 Traditional Latex Water-Based Cabinet Paint

 Later, latex or water-based paints began to come on the scene.
 They had some malleability which led to less cracking but this also make them less durable and not quite as smooth.
 They had low VOCs and easier clean-up, but the surface wasn’t as buttery smooth as their oil-based counterparts.